-CMS 442 Senior Colloquium 3

-CMS 451 Supervised Prison Ministry Foundations Credits: 2

-CMS 461 Supervised Prison Ministry Internship Credits: 4

-THE 313 Christian Ethics 3

-THE 332 Baptist History & Heritage 3

-THE 343 History of Christianity 3

-THE 371 Christian Doctrine I 3

-THE 372 Christian Doctrine II 3

-THE 381 Apologetics 3

-Graduation in this program requires completion of all of the courses indicated above, which is 125 total hours.

-Total Hours Required for Graduation Credits: 125 Ho ours
+THE 372 Christian Doctrine II THE 381 Apologetics 3 Graduation in this program requires completion courses indicated above, which is 125 total hours.
+Total Hours Required for Graduation Credits: 125 Ho urs

 CRAIGMILES SCHOOL OF NURSING

 Anne Riggs, Director

 Today nurses are vital members of the healthcare system who contribute to the maintenance and promotion of our nation's health and welfare.
 Expanding responsibilities and challenges in the healthcare field have led to opportunities which have been unavailable to nurses in the past.
 The Craigmiles School of Nursing is committed to preparing students with the attitudes, knowledge, and skills needed to meet the present and emerging healthcare demands through a holistic approach.